 If you want to take selfies, that's fine, as long as you do it in good taste.
-Some things you'll want to consider include setting, lighting, subjects in the photo, and action.
+Some things you'll want to consider include setting, lighting, subjects, and action.
 If you are doing anything you don't want your mama to see, don't take the picture.
 Likewise for your boss.
 You don't want to lose your job over a silly little selfie.

 Here are some basic etiquette tips for selfies:

 - Get permission.
-If you want to take a photo of yourself, with no one else in the picture, by all means, go ahead.
+If you want to take a photo of yourself with no one else in the picture, by all means, go ahead.
 However, if someone else is in it, make sure the other person is okay with it.
-Let her know what you plan to do with it and stick to your plan.
-Don't post anywhere different without her permission.
+Let him or her know what you plan to do with it and stick to your plan.
+Don't post anywhere different without his or her permission.

 - Don't succumb to bad taste for humor's sake.
 If you are in a situation that you think is funny, stop and consider how it will appear to others.
 Never take a selfie in a public restroom where someone else may be in an embarrassing position or situation.

 - Show kindness.
-When you see someone who is less fortunate than you, don't stop and pose for a selfie.
-Instead, do something nice like give a blanket to a homeless man, offer to get something off a top shelf for a handicapped person, or hold a door for a young mom struggling with toddlers and packages.
+When you see someone less fortunate than you, don't stop and pose for a selfie.
+Instead, do something nice such as giving a blanket to a homeless man, offering to get something off a top shelf for a handicapped person, or holding a door for a young mom struggling with toddlers and packages.

 - Don't post intimate selfie shots.
-I've recently seen some selfies that have made me blush, and I don't get embarrassed easily.
-My first reaction is to block those people from my social media feed because it's clear that they have bad taste.
+They are in bad taste.
 It might be fun to make out with your boyfriend on the bus, but it's inappropriate to share it with the world.